Skip to main content

 FAQ

-Will my utility fees go up based on the recommendations in the plan?
+Will my utility fees increase based on the recommendations in the plan?

 The recommendations made in the Storm and Surface Water System Plan are one reason why the City might need to raise utility rates.
 Other reasons include the money needed to operate each year and to follow the City’s financial rules.
 Bellevue Utilities creates a plan for rates over six years.
-The goal is to make sure any rate changes are predictable, steady, and as affordable as possible.
+The goal is to ensure that any rate changes are predictable, gradual, and as affordable as possible.

 How does Bellevue Utilities prioritize its storm and surface water projects and programs?